tee3/boost-build-xilinx/README.rst

 application named ``example``.

-Note that in order to choose the correct toolset, the toolset should be made conditional on the processor in the build system.
+Note that in order to choose the correct toolset, the toolset should be made conditional on the ``instruction-set`` in the build system.
 One approach for doing this would be to set project requirements in the Jamroot.
 This is required because the ``toolset`` feature cannot set in ``usage-requirements``.

 .. code::